NatGra/NatGra.github.io/content/posts/my-first-post.md

 So you see, I am still discovering new areas.

 On the other side, maintaining a blog seems like a lot of work and dedication.
 Finding topics to write about, preparing articles to be published, maintaining the pages, and probably way more things to be done.
 But I feel willing to take the challenge.
 The benefits are convincing.
 So here I am now, trying to set up my first website, including the first post.
-I think I will be writing about the questions from the beginning, _where do I host the blog?_ and _where the heck do I start?_, in another article, they look like a good starting point.
+I think I will be writing about the question from the beginning, _where the heck do I start?_, in another article, they look like a good starting point.
 Here we go ...